bauripalash/bauripalash/README.md

 # I'm Palash Bauri

 <https://palashbauri.in>
+- 🏫 Currently doing Diploma in Elementary Education at a Teachers' Training College.
 - 🔭 I’m currently working on :
     * Building a application to livestream from action camera with 4k 60fps,
     * Bauri Protocol, experimental alternative to TCP/IP